top of page

 • Camera bag - ideally a rucksack as the ground can be very wet.

-• A sturdy tripod is essential for landscape photography.
-You can borrow one if needed.
+• A sturdy tripod . you can borrow one if needed.

 • Lenses from wide angle to 300mm - basically bring everything you have.
 One of my talks is about using different focal lengths in landscape photography and whilst a wide angle lens shouldn't be left at home all focal lengths offer possibilities.